Try My Love (song)

 "Try My Love" is a song by American singer Jeremy Jordan, released in 1993 as the third single from his debut and only studio album, Try My Love (1993).
 Written and produced by Nick Mundy, the track is a R&B ballad.

-The track was also included in the soundtrack of Rob Bowman’s 1993 comedy-drama film Airborne, alongside Jordan’s other contribution, "My Love Is Good Enough".
+The track was also included in the soundtrack of Rob Bowman’s 1993 comedy-drama film Airborne, alongside Jordan's other contribution, "My Love Is Good Enough".
 The single was accompanied by a music video directed by Antoine Fuqua, which intersperses scenes from the film Airborne with footage of Jordan performing the song.

 Upon its release, "Try My Love" received modest airplay in the United States and Australia.
-Critics responded mixedly: Billboard praised Jordan’s charisma and vocal potential but described the song as too familiar to distinguish itself from other pop ballads of the era.
+Critics responded mixedly: Billboard praised Jordan's charisma and vocal potential but described the song as too familiar to distinguish itself from other pop ballads of the era.

 Overview

-"Try My Love", which also lends its name to Jeremy Jordan’s debut album, serves as the opening track in the form of an interlude titled "Instrlude".This introductory piece features only an instrumental excerpt of the original song, accompanied by a few of Jordan’s vocal lines, and runs for 1:26.
+"Try My Love", which also lends its name to Jeremy Jordan's debut album, serves as the opening track in the form of an interlude titled "Instrlude".
+This introductory piece features only an instrumental excerpt of the original song, accompanied by a few of Jordan's vocal lines, and runs for 1:26.
 The full version of the song, composed by Nick Mundy, has a total length of 4:55.

 The song was included in the soundtrack of Rob Bowman's 1993 comedy-drama film Airborne, which received mixed reviews from major publications.
-Critics and fans have noted that Jeremy Jordan’s contribution, which also includes the song "My Love Is Good Enough", helps reinforce the film's nostalgic and youthful atmosphere, adding a musical layer that particularly resonates with audiences familiar with 1990s pop culture.
+Critics and fans have noted that Jeremy Jordan's contribution, which also includes the song "My Love Is Good Enough", helps reinforce the film's nostalgic and youthful atmosphere, that resonates with audiences familiar with 1990s pop culture.

-The music video of the song was directed by Antoine Fuqua and intersperses scenes from Airborne with Jordan performing the track.
-In its September 10, 1993 issue, The Network Forty reported that the video premiered that week on American television programming.
-In the following weeks, the magazine's chart for the week ending September 24, 1993, listed "Try My Love" at number 13 on its U.S. video chart, indicating significant rotation on music television outlets.
+The music video premiered at the week of September 10, 1993 on American television programming, and later peaked at number 13 on The Network Forty U.S. video chart.
+The video was directed by Antoine Fuqua and intersperses scenes from Airborne with Jordan performing the track.

 Critical reception

 In its review of the single, Billboard described Jordan as a "photogenic teen-idol-in-training" showcasing his vocal ability on a love ballad.
-The magazine noted that while Jordan displayed "sex appeal and emotion" and possessed "a palatable voice to work with", the song itself felt too familiar to stand out.
-The review concluded that with stronger material to match his charm and vocal talent, Jordan had the potential to rise higher on the charts.
+The magazine noted that while Jordan displayed "sex appeal and emotion" and possessed "a palatable voice to work with", the song " itself sort of leaves him high and dry" and "rings too familiar to rise above the pack".